Aquafina-water-bottle/jp-mining-note/docs/docs/jpmnhandlebars.md

 # Features

-This package provides all of the features that comes with the standard jp-mining-note installation:
+This handlebars package provides all of the features that comes with the standard jp-mining-note installation:

 - A primary dictionary selector that automatically chooses the first bilingual or monolingual dictionary (depending on your settings)
 - Ability to manually select a dictionary or highlight a definition, to override the primary dictionary selector